mfikes/ambly/README.md

 In `ambly/Clojure` run `script/jscrepljs` to start the REPL.
 You will be presented with a list of discovered devices.
 Type the number of the device to connect to, or type 'R' to refresh the list.

-(The initial connection to a device may take around 20 s to complete as `cljs.core` and other support is loaded onto it via WebDAV.
+(The initial connection to a device may take around 20 s to complete as `cljs.core` and other support files are loaded onto it via WebDAV.
 Subsequent connections take 2–3 s as the on-device cache is used.)

 Here is a sample REPL startup sequence, illustrating device discovery and connection: